 The European Non-Governmental Sports Organisation (ENGSO) is a not for profit organisation with public responsibilities, the umbrella organisation of National Sport Confederations and National Olympic Committees from 40 European countries.

 The vision of ENGSO is to be the leading voice of voluntary sports organisations in Europe.

-- to provide a platform for exchange of knowledge and information;
+- provide a platform for exchange of knowledge and information;

-- to dicusse and lobby on current sport political issues;
+- dicusse and lobby on current sport political issues;

-- to seek common positions on sports issues and publicize these positions;
+- seek common positions on sports issues and publicize these positions;

-- to strengthen the co-operation with other sport bodies;
+- strengthen the co-operation with other sport bodies;

 In the 60's, when governments had started to deliberate on sports matters in the Council of Europe, the informal NGO Club, as a discussion forum, was set up in order to join forces and define common sport political positions.